 Biography

-Chloe Harris is an Australian mezzo soprano, and a graduate of the Melbourne Conservatorium of Music (MCM) and the Royal Academy of Music (RAM).
-She received a DipRAM for an outstanding performance in her final Master’s recital, and completed a graduate diploma at the prestigious Royal Academy of Music Opera Studio (RAO).
-She is currently an Emerging Artist with Scottish Opera for 2024/26.
+Chloe Harris is an Australian mezzo-soprano and a graduate of the Melbourne Conservatorium of Music (MCM) and the Royal Academy of Music (RAM).
+She was awarded a DipRAM for an outstanding final Master’s recital and completed a Graduate Diploma at the Royal Academy Opera (RAO).
+She is currently an Emerging Artist with Scottish Opera (2024–26).

-In Australia, Chloe started as an Emerging Artist of Melbourne Opera’s Richard Divall Emerging Artists Programme, and is now an Associate Artist with Melbourne Opera.
-Chloe was a Melba Opera Trust Artist for 2020 and 2021, and was the recipient of the Ryman Healthcare Opera Scholarship and Eleanor Blakemore Opera Society Scholarship.
-Chloe also joined Young Songmakers Development Program with Songmakers Australia in 2020.
-In 2019, Chloe Harris was a finalist in Australia’s national operatic competition Herald Sun Aria, where she was a winner of the Richard Divall Prize.
-She debuted the role of The Second Fairy in the world premiere of The Selfish Giant with Victorian Opera.
+In Australia, Chloe began her career as an Emerging Artist with Melbourne Opera’s Richard Divall Emerging Artists Programme and is now an Associate Artist with Melbourne Opera.
+She was a Melba Opera Trust Artist in 2020 and 2021 and a recipient of the Ryman Healthcare Opera Scholarship and Eleanor Blakemore Opera Society Scholarship.
+She joined the Songmakers Australia Young Songmakers Development Program in 2020 and was a finalist in the 2019 Herald Sun Aria, where she won the Richard Divall Prize.
+She also debuted The Second Fairy in the world premiere of The Selfish Giant with Victorian Opera.

-She was supported by the Anson Charitable Trust, and was a 2022 awardee of the Tait Memorial Trust, Ian Potter Cultural Trust and Australian Music Foundation, and a 2023 awardee of Help Musicians UK and Opera Awards Foundation.
-In her short time at the Academy, Chloe became a member of the Academy’s prestigious Song Circle, and is an approved singer for the Josephine Baker Trust.
-Chloe has won The Opera Foundation for young Australians 2023 Lady Galleghan London Award, which included the opportunity to perform with Opera Holland Park for their 2023 season.
+Chloe has been supported by the Anson Charitable Trust and was a 2022 awardee of the Tait Memorial Trust, Ian Potter Cultural Trust, and Australian Music Foundation, and a 2023 awardee of Help Musicians UK and the Opera Awards Foundation.
+During her time at RAM, she became a member of the Academy’s prestigious Song Circle and is an approved singer for the Josephine Baker Trust.
+She is also the recipient of The Opera Foundation for young Australians’ 2023 Lady Galleghan London Award, which included the opportunity to perform with Opera Holland Park during their 2023 season.

 “As Nancy, Chloe Harris has a mezzo as juicy as one of Albert’s peaches.”